igoramadas/expresser/plugins/metrics/README.md

     var output = metrics.output();

+    // Some code...

+    res.render(output);

-By default it will give you the specific metrics for the last 1min, 5min and 30min.
-You can change the intervals on the settings.
+By default it will give you the specific metrics for the last 1min, 5min and 30min, having the 99, 98 and 95 percentiles.
+You can change these values on the settings.